bighuang624/bighuang624.github.io/_pages/about.md

 Before coming to Westlake University, I obtained my bachelor's degree of Engineering from School of Computer Science, [Wuhan University](https://www.whu.edu.cn/), majoring in Software Engineering.

 I am **seeking research intern opportunities** in 2022 for solving challenging research problems in the domain of data-efficient learning.
-Please refer to my [CV](https://kyonhuang.top/files/SitengHuang-CV.pdf) and feel free to reach out to me if you are interested!
+Please refer to my [CV (Chinese)](https://kyonhuang.top/files/SitengHuang-CV-cn.pdf) and feel free to reach out to me if you are interested!
 My email address is `huangsiteng [at] westlake.edu.cn`.
 {: .notice--warning}

 ## Research Interests